Destinations Greece The Cyclades Mykonos

 Mykonos

-Two hours of unscheduled walking through the deliberately confusing whitewashed alleys of Chora — the 17th-century pirate defence (disorient the raider) that turned into the most photographable small town in the Cyclades.
-The Kato Mili windmill row, Little Venice, the Panagia Paraportiani church (the whitewashed sculptural church that's in every Mykonos photograph), the harbour.
-Walk in the morning or after sundown; skip the noon hours.
+Two hours of unscheduled walking through the deliberately confusing whitewashed alleys of Chora: a 17th-century pirate defence (disorient the raider) that turned into the most photographable small town in the Cyclades.
+The Kato Mili windmill row, Little Venice, the Panagia Paraportiani church (the whitewashed sculptural one in every Mykonos photograph), the harbour.
+Walk it in the morning or after sundown, and skip the noon hours.

 FreeMorning or after sundownPanagia Paraportiani church